What does “nemui” mean in Japanese?

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Word orders in Japanese and English are different, but the role of this auxiliary verb is similar to that of “not”.

-From these two components, we can understand that “nemukunai” is literally the nai form of “nemui” and means ‘not sleepy’ in Japanese.
+From these two parts, we can understand that “nemukunai” is literally the nai form of “nemui” and means ‘not sleepy’ in Japanese.
 Then, let me explain how to use this nai form through the example sentence below.

 Example #2: how to say “not sleepy” in Japanese